 Adjusted R-Squared:

-Adjusted R-Squared Penalize the model which have too many feature or variable in that.
+Adjusted R-Squared Penalize the model that has too many features or variables.

 Now if we add 3 more features in the first model R-Squared will get an increase.
 But adjusted-R-Squared will penalize the model.
-And it will tell I am giving you a lower value as you have added a new feature which could because of a problem in modeling.
+It will tell you I am giving you a lower value as you have added a new feature which could be because of a problem in modeling.

 R-Squared = 0.839